mauriciopoppe/blog/site/content/notes/learning-a-language.md

 * I search for a podcast on a topic that I like in the channels above and import it to Readlang.
   * Download the audio (I use `yt-dlp -x --audio-format mp3 "<youtube-link>"`).
-  * Upload the mp3 to [https://readlang.com/upload](https://readlang.com/upload).
+  * Upload the mp3 to [https://readlang.com/upload](https://readlang.com/upload) and [sync
+    the audio with a Youtube video](https://forum.readlang.com/t/synchronize-transcriptions-to-youtube-videos/30)
-* I start a lesson in Readlang with this audio and learn new words by clicking/tapping on them.
+* I start a lesson in Readlang and learn new words by clicking/tapping on them.

 I do the above a few times.
 Learning a new word is not a one-time activity;
 I use spaced repetition to review learned words in the future.